Panjiva

 Panjiva Inc. is a global trade data company based in New York City.
 It is a subscription-based website with import and export details on commercial shipments worldwide.
-Panjiva was founded in 2006 by Josh Green and James Psota.

-In 2018, Panjiva was acquired by S&P Global.
+Panjiva was founded in 2006 by Josh Green and James Psota and acquired by S&P Global in 2018.

 Business

 Panjiva organizes and indexes data provided by a number of different third-party sources, primarily Customs agencies, but also commercial information resources like Dun & Bradstreet, ZoomInfo, and Kompass.
 The Panjiva platform aggregates these different data sources to supply information on companies and other agents engaged in international trade.

 At the time of its founding, Panjiva was the first online resource of its kind, designed to provide transparency to international trade.
 Leveraging its trade data, Panjiva is able to produce details of trends within sectors, and has tools on its website to facilitate the analysis and visualization of global trade flows.
 Information published by Panjiva has been used by news websites such as FT.com and CNNMoney.com.

 Panjiva's customers use the data in a variety of different ways: to search for suppliers or manufacturers overseas, to find new customers for their products or services (such as logistic services), to track competitors' trade activity, and to gain insight into high-level global trade trends.

 Jeff Silberman, Chair of the Department of Textile Development and Marketing at New York's Fashion Institute of Technology, has praised Panjiva as "not just innovative, but revolutionary."

 Panjiva was acquired in February 2018 by S and P Global.